By R Carter

 So alcohol has no redeeming value except as a social lubricant to facilitate interpersonal interactions.
 Yet it’s a far greater contributor to OD deaths than opiates, appearing with Heroin and Cocaine overdoses routinely.
 But limiting this substance is unlikely because it would impinge upon the rights of those trying to limit opiates for the rest of us.
 Let’s call that what it is, Hypocrisy!

 You won’t hear about the 1% but you will hear about the 10% and it will be misrepresented because this is how you promote yourself, by pointing out the faults of others and why you should be afraid of them.

-In 1943 after the bombing of Perl Harbor, Japanese citizens in Hawaii and in the continental U.S. were placed in internment camps for no other reason than, they were Japanese.
-Jap hysteria was on the minds of middle class America and out of fear, poisoned by bias, many U.S. citizens were imprisoned because they were different, they were not white native born citizens.
-As if this was a requirement in order to believe in and live by our Constitution.
+In 1943 after the bombing of Perl Harbor, Japanese citizens in Hawaii and the continental U.S. were placed in internment camps for no other reason than, they were Japanese.
+Jap hysteria was on the minds of middle-class America and out of fear, poisoned by bias, many U.S. citizens were imprisoned because they were different, they were not white native-born citizens.
+As if this was a requirement to believe in and live by our Constitution.

 America has a long history of racists bigotry and for all the rhetoric about the land of the free and the home of the brave, American’s continue to prove otherwise when fear clutches their souls.

 We’ve become a country of anger and hate so obsessed with winning at any cost, we can no longer count the cost of winning because we’re too busy climbing over the bodies in our rush to prepare for the next battle.